Internet Comments - Freedom of Speech or Freedom to Abuse and Subvert Free Speech?

 - 'In the early days of the Internet, there was hope that the unprecedented tool for global communication would lead to thoughtful sharing and discussion on its most popular sites.
 A decade and a half later, the very idea is laughable.
 It didn't happen.'
 Nick Denton of 'Gawker' .

-Extremism, abuse, demolishment of constructive debate - whatever one's personal concern, most who write regularly on the Internet, or who decide to tackle difficult or controversial subjects, will recognise that there are problems.
-The various types of problems and the worst offenders will be reviewed in the next two white sections of text below, followed by possible solutions which can be tried.
+Extremism, abuse, the demolition of constructive debate - whatever one's personal concern, most who write regularly on the Internet, or who decide to tackle difficult or controversial subjects, will recognise that there are problems.
+The various types of problems and the worst offenders will be reviewed in the rest of this article, together with possible solutions which can be tried.

 Deindividuation (3) - the Lethal Combination of Anonymity and Crowd Behaviour on the Web